Plug-in electric vehicle fire: Tesla Model S, 3, X, and Y

 On February 8, 2019, A Tesla Model S caught on fire in a private garage in Pittsburgh.
 Two months later, on April 8, it caught on fire again, while it was under investigation.
-On February 24, 2019, a Tesla Model S that crashed into a tree burst into flames and burned its driver beyond recognition Sunday evening along Flamingo Road in Davie Florida, then repeatedly caught fire after being brought to the tow yard used by police.
+On February 24, 2019, a Tesla Model S that crashed into a tree burst into flames and burned its driver beyond recognition Sunday evening along Flamingo Road in Davie, Florida, then repeatedly caught fire after being brought to the tow yard used by police.
 Also on February 24, 2019, a Tesla Model X was consumed by fire in the middle of frozen Lake Champlain.
 More than two years later, the investigation concluded that the car had been set on fire and the owner was charged with federal fraud.
 On April 21, 2019, a Tesla Model S was exploded in an underground garage in Shanghai, China.
 Five cars were damaged by the fire.

-On May 4, 2019, Tesla Model S, not plugged in, with smoke observed near the rear right tire.
+On May 4, 2019, a Tesla Model S, not plugged in, with smoke observed near the rear right tire.